Determinants of incidence and Hessian matrices arising from the vector space lattice: Introduction

-It is proven in \cite{refMW} that the non-vanishing of the determinant of the Hessian matrix of the Macaulay dual generator is equivalent to the the respective Gorenstein algebra having an algebraic version of the strong Lefschetz property.
-This suggests that a connection exists between the determinant of the Hessian matrix and the determinant of the incidence matrices for the vector space lattice.
-For our second main result we make the relation between the Hessian matrix and the incidence matrix of the vector space lattice explicit in Theorem \ref{main2} and we derive from it a closed formula for the determinant of the Hessian matrix in Corollary \ref{det Hessian}.

-Our paper is organized as follows: in section \ref{sect2} we gather useful properties of the vector space lattice, focusing on enumerative results.
-In section \ref{sect3} we carry out our computation of the determinant of the incidence matrix between certain level sets in the decomposition of the poset.
-In section \ref{sect4} we recall the construction of the graded Artinian Gorenstein algebra $\cal{A}$ associated to the vector space lattice as introduced in \cite{MN}.
-We explicitly describe the matrix arising from multiplication by a power of the sum of variables acting on $\cal A$, by relating it to the incidence matrix of the lattice.
-Furthermore, we describe the Hessian matrix of the Macaulay dual generator of $\cal A$ and we compute the determinant of this Hessian matrix.
+Our paper is organized as follows: in Section \ref{sect2} we gather useful properties of the vector space lattice, focusing on enumerative results.
+In Section \ref{sect3} we carry out our computation of the determinant of the incidence matrix between the first level set and the $(n-1)$st level set.
+In Section \ref{sect4} we recall Maeno--Numata's construction of the graded Artinian Gorenstein algebra $\cal{A}$ associated with the vector space lattice as introduced in \cite{MN}.
+We explicitly describe the Hessian matrix of the Macaulay dual generator of $\cal{A}$ and we compute the Hessian determinant.
+Furthermore, we show that the same method can be used to obtain the determinant for the multiplication map $\times L : \cal{A}_1 \to \cal{A}_{n-1}$, where $L:=\sum _{j=1}^Nx_j$, and the matrix is written with respect to the monomial bases.